 Another form of bankruptcy is called Chapter 7.
 This is straight forward liquidation of your assets and the proceeds will be prorated and distributed to your creditors.
 This is a total shutdown of your business.
 If you have employees, they are out of a job.
 Now you see why Chapter 11 is a good alternative.

 Signs of Insolvency and Bankruptcy

 How can a business get into this situation?
 Most businesses don’t go bankrupt they just stop operating and shut down.
-These are your smaller operations, usually the one or two man types of operations.
+These are your smaller operations, usually the one or two-man types of operations.
 The owner fails to pay his bills and the creditors refuse to continue dealing with the owner.
-So when you hear that statement ‘95% of all business go out of business within five years’; this is what it is referring too.
+When you hear that statement ‘95% of all business go out of business within five years’; this is what it is referring too.
 Bankruptcy is nothing more than a formal legal process.

 Before getting to the point of going out of business, the owner’s do receive signs of insolvency.
 The most prevalent sign is a lack of activity which is customarily measured in sales.
 Without sales, why would you want to continue operations?
 For those businesses that have been around awhile and do have regular sales, what are the signs of insolvency which ultimately leads to bankruptcy?

 For starters, it’s the vendor phone call to you asking ‘Where is the money?’
 This is an example of slow paying your vendors or no paying of your vendors.
 This is a sign to management that a mistake has been made somewhere recently causing a shortage of current assets to meet the current obligations: review the Equity Insolvency above.

 But if you are a decent operation and you keep up with your paperwork, the real signs show up on the balance sheet.
 Look at the current ratio if it is less than 1.00, then odds are that you have some insolvency issues.
 Review total assets to total liabilities; again is there negative equity here?
 This is where good accounting is valuable to your understanding of what is going on around you.